lcosseddu/Data-Mining-Projects/README.md

 # Data-Mining-Projects

-Reports of Data Mining courses of MSd in Data Science and Business informatics (University of Pisa)
+Reports of Data Mining courses of Master degree in Data Science and Business informatics (University of Pisa)